Skip To Top Navigation Skip To Content Skip To Footer

 These federal grants are very limited in number and the award amount ranges from $100-$4000 for the academic year.
 Like the Pell Grant, they need not be repaid.
 FSEOG awards will be made to applicants with the greatest financial need (as determined by the federal processor).
 Priority in awarding FSEOG funds will be given to Pell eligible students who have submitted and completed their financial aid paperwork by the priority deadline for the fall semester.
 In the event that there are additional FSEOG funds remaining, the same process will apply to Pell eligible files completed after the priority deadline.
 MSSU FSEOG funds are usually depleted before the priority deadline; however, the award process will be adhered to student by student until the funds are exhausted.
 FSEOG funds that have been awarded to students who do not complete the enrollment process and do not attend, will later be awarded to the next eligible applicant for the upcoming semester.

 This state of Missouri grant program provides awards to qualified Missouri residents attending participating Missouri colleges on a full-time basis.
 This state-funded grant to undergraduate students with financial aid need does not require repayment.
-Students indirectly apply for the Access Missouri program when they complete the Free Application for Federal Student Aid.
+Students indirectly apply for the Access Missouri program when they complete the FAFSA.
 The deadline for applying for these programs is printed in the FAFSA instructions and is generally February 1st of each year.
 Additionally, renewal students must maintain a cumulative grade point average of 2.5.
 This grant is available up to 150 attempted credit hours.